adrianolszewski/Logistic-regression-is-regression/README.md

 # Literature

 I will populate this chapter with textual references later.
-For now, find the \"collage\" of covers.
-And believe, neither of these books will say that \"logistic regression is not a regression\" :)
+For now, find the "collage" of covers.
+And believe, neither of these books will say that "logistic regression is not a regression" :)

 <p align="center">
 <img src="https://github.com/adrianolszewski/Logistic-regression-is-regression/assets/95669100/c0fb2bf5-089a-4a2f-8a98-fb569c7a3589"/>